-Board Policy It is the desire of the Board of Education that each new building or other facility within the District is given a name that lends dignity and status to the school or facility.
-Therefore, the Board authorizes the administration to develop guidelines for administering the naming of new buildings, existing facilities, or parts of facilities.
+Board Directive It is the desire of the Board of Education that each new building or other facility within the District is given a name that lends dignity and status to the school or facility.
+Therefore, the Board authorizes the administration to develop policy for administering the naming of new buildings, existing facilities, or parts of facilities.

-The process for the naming of any existing facility or portion of a facility must begin with the building principal or building administrator.
-Only the building principal or administrator can make recommendations to the District relative to these issues.
+The process for the naming of any new or existing facility or portion of a facility must begin with the Superintendent, Administrator of Schools, or the building principal.

-The Board will consider petitions or recommendations for the naming of a facility or portion of a facility providing ample time is given to the Board for a response.
+The Board will consider petitions or recommendations for the naming of a new or existing facility providing ample time is given to the Board for a response.
 Requests from the principal or administrator must provide evidence of significant community input and should be submitted to the Board of Education.
-Significant community input means that at least 50 percent of the patrons of the school have expressed support, in writing, through letters, ballots, or petitions.
-Documentation outlining the justifications as to why the board should consider naming a facility in honor of an individual must be submitted a minimum of two months in advance of the naming of the facility.

-No dedicatory ceremonies for any facility are to take place until written approval has been received from the Board of Education.
+No dedicatory ceremonies for any facility are to take place without direction from the Board of Education.

 No District funds are to be allocated for the purchase of memorial plaques or similar recognitions.
 Installation of any kind of memorabilia must be accomplished either by or under the direction of Jordan School District.